 4. Develop and defend an intervention strategy and evaluation plan to tackle a public health concern

-There are two scheduled summative assessments on this module.
-The module is passed on the aggregate score of the two assessments.
+There are two scheduled summative assignments on this module.
+The module is passed on the aggregate score of the two assignments.

-The first assessment is a 20 minute oral group presentation of a Public Health problem, an analysis of that problem including its implications, and its determinants.
+The first assignment is a 20 minute oral group presentation of a Public Health problem, an analysis of that problem including its implications and its determinants.

-The second assessment is a 4000 word report detailing the design, development and evaluation of an evidence-based intervention to overcome a determinant / behaviour related to the public health problem presented in the first assessment.
+The second assignment is a 4000 word report detailing the design, development and evaluation of an evidence-based intervention to overcome a determinant / behaviour related to a public health problem.

 Naidoo J and Wills J (2016) Foundations for Health Promotion.
 4th ed.
 London: Elsevier Limited.